URL of this page: https://medlineplus.gov/genetics/condition/activated-pi3k-delta-syndrome/

 Causes

-PIK3CD gene mutations involved in activated PI3K-delta syndrome lead to production of an altered p110δ protein.
-A PI3K-delta enzyme containing the altered subunit is abnormally turned on (activated).
-Studies indicate that overactive PI3K-delta signaling alters the differentiation of B cells and T cells, leading to production of cells that cannot respond to infections and that die earlier than usual.
-Lack of functioning B cells and T cells makes it difficult for people with this disorder to fight off bacterial and viral infections.
-Overactivation of PI3K-delta signaling can also stimulate abnormal proliferation of white blood cells, leading to lymphadenopathy and nodular lymphoid hyperplasia in some affected individuals.
-An increase in B cell proliferation in combination with reduced immune system function may contribute to development of B-cell lymphoma.
+Studies indicate that overactive PI3K-delta signaling alters the differentiation of B cells and T cells, producing cells that cannot respond to infections and that die earlier than usual.
+The lack of functioning B cells and T cells makes it difficult for people with activated PI3K-delta syndrome to fight off bacterial and viral infections.
+Overactive PI3K-delta signaling can also stimulate the abnormal proliferation of white blood cells, leading to lymphadenopathy and nodular lymphoid hyperplasia in some affected individuals.
+An increase in B cell proliferation in combination with reduced immune system function may contribute to the development of lymphoma in people with activated PI3K-delta syndrome.

 Inheritance